kangshugang/SBLS/README.md

 Finally, the answer to the question: *"Is the best solution always achivable?"* is both yes and no. If there is no time limitation, the answer is yes.
 If there is a time limitation, the answer is no. In practical applications, there is always a time limitation, such as minutes or even seconds, therefore, generally speaking, the answer is no. This is why we try to find **high quality** solutions, instead of trying to find the best (or optimal) solutions.

 Hopefully, the objectives of this project is clearly stated above.
-The project is programmed in Python.
-It provides a generic framework for modeling complex decision making problems, traing the model with simulation practices, and utilize the trained models for decision makings.
+The project is programmed in **Python**.
+It provides a **generic framework** for *modeling complex decision making problems*, *traing the model with simulation practices*, and *utilize the trained models for decision makings*.

 ## Notes
  - This project is now at the conceptual phase, code will be developed and commited to this repository overtime.